Phylogenetics-Brown-BIOL1425/phylogeneticbiology/README.md

 ## Assignments

+- Friday, March 1.
+Complete the assignment described in `assignments/hydroidolina` through 'Phylogenetic analyses of each gene'

 - Wednesday, March 6.
 Group presentations.
 Groups can consist of 2-4 registered students.
 Presentations should be 20-30 minutes.
 By March 6 each group should form up,